 Electricity

-Repair category 2 Notes The electrical system is on semi modern lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.
+Repair Category 2

+Notes The consumer unit has been upgraded in the past although it is unclear the extent of upgrading works having been carried out to concealed wiring.
+Any information as to past re-wiring works should be obtained, if available.
+It should be appreciated that only the most recently installed or re-wired properties comply with current regulations and as in all cases, we recommend that the system be checked prior to purchase by an NICEIC/Select registered electrical contractor.
 The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category 1
+Repair Category 1

-Notes In the interest of safety all gas appliances should be checked by a Gas Safe
+Notes In the interest of safety all gas appliances should be checked by a Gas Safe registered engineer.

-Registered Engineer.